docker/compose/docs/compose-file.md

 which is optional:

 -   `driver`: Custom IPAM driver, instead of the default.
--   `config`: A list with zero or more config blocks, each containing any of the following keys:
+-   `config`: A sequence with zero or more config blocks, each containing any of the following keys:
     - `subnet`: Subnet in CIDR format that represents a network segment
     - `ip_range`: Range of IPs from which to allocate container IPs